Female Infertility

 5. History of Repeated Miscarriages

-What They Do: Specialists run tests to identify issues like uterine problems or hormonal imbalances, reducing the risk of future miscarriages.
+What They Do: Specialists run tests to identify issues like uterine problems or hormonal imbalances.
+It reduces the risk of future miscarriages.

 6. When Advanced Treatments Are Needed

-• If natural conception isn’t possible, a fertility specialist can guide you through options like IVF (In Vitro Fertilization), IUI (Intrauterine Insemination), or egg freezing.
+This age is all about science and technologies.
+If natural conception isn’t possible, a fertility specialist can guide you through options.
+There are many options like IVF (In Vitro Fertilization), IUI (Intrauterine Insemination), or egg freezing.

 Note: IVF has a higher success rate for women with PCOS, especially if done earlier in life.